The Efficiency Gap in Modern Healthcare

 5. Is the 0-wire deployment truly “plug-and-play”?
 Yes.
 A 0-wire BLE Mesh uses battery-operated anchors that can be adhered to walls or ceilings in minutes.
 This eliminates the need for expensive electrical work, data cabling, or clinical downtime during installation.

-Call us to know about RTLS in healthcare and solutions for reducing patient waiting times.
+Call us to learn about RTLS in healthcare and solutions to reduce patient waiting times.